infinum/qa-handbook/Testing/Testing - Exploratory Testing.md

 When doing exploratory testing you should:

-- Determine the time you will spend, e.g. 2 hours
+- Determine the time you will spend, e.g. 2 hours.
-- Determine how many sessions you will have
+- Determine how many sessions you will have.
-- Determine whether you will test alone or with someone else
+- Determine whether you will test alone or with someone else.
-- Determine a goal of your testing
+- Determine a goal of your testing.
-- Determine an approach you will take
+- Determine an approach you will take.
-- Write down all the questions you had
+- Write down all the questions you had.
-- Write down the steps you have taken
+- Write down the steps you have taken.
-- Write down the issues you have found
+- Write down the issues you have found.

 Sometimes, all of the above is planned via an exploratory testing charter.
 Other people really like using mind maps.
 In any case, the whole point is in investigating and freely exploring what you have set out to test.
 You will need to find out which test planning method works best for you.

 Read more on exploratory testing from [Cem Kaner](https://secureservercdn.net/198.71.189.51/13j.276.myftpupload.com/pdfs/QAIExploring.pdf) or [James Bach](https://www.satisfice.com/exploratory-testing).

-#### Examples:
+#### Examples

 An example of a feature in an application could be a "QR code scanner" feature similar to the one offered by Google.
 Some steps that could be taken during an exploratory testing session for this feature include: